 The literature review for a case study research paper is generally structured the same as it is for any college-level research paper.
 The difference, however, is that the literature review is focused on providing background information and enabling historical interpretation of the subject of analysis in relation to the research problem the case is intended to address.
 This includes synthesizing studies that help to:

-In this section, you explain why you selected a particular subject of analysis to study and the strategy you used to identify and ultimately decide that your case was appropriate in addressing the research problem.
-The way you describe the methods used varies depending on the type of subject of analysis that frames your case study.
+In this section, you explain why you selected a particular case [i.e., subject of analysis] and the strategy you used to identify and ultimately decide that your case was appropriate in addressing the research problem.
+The way you describe the methods used varies depending on the type of subject of analysis that constitutes your case study.

 If your subject of analysis is a person.
-Explain why you selected this particular individual to be studied and describe what experience he or she has had that provides an opportunity to advance new understandings about the research problem.
-Mention any background about this person which might help the reader understand the significance of his/her experiences that make them worthy of study.
-This includes describing the relationships this person has had with other people, institutions, and/or events that support using him or her as the subject for a case study research paper.
-It is particularly important to differentiate the person as the subject of analysis from others and to succinctly explain how the person relates to examining the research problem.
+Explain why you selected this particular individual to be studied and describe what experiences they have had that provide an opportunity to advance new understandings about the research problem.
+Mention any background about this person which might help the reader understand the significance of their experiences that make them worthy of study.
+This includes describing the relationships this person has had with other people, institutions, and/or events that support using them as the subject for a case study research paper.
+It is particularly important to differentiate the person as the subject of analysis from others and to succinctly explain how the person relates to examining the research problem [e.g., why is one politician in a particular local election used to show an increase in voter turnout from any other candidate running in the election].
+Note that these issues apply to a specific group of people used as a case study unit of analysis [e.g., a classroom of students].

 If your subject of analysis is a place.
 In general, a case study that investigates a place suggests a subject of analysis that is unique or special in some way and that this uniqueness can be used to build new understanding or knowledge about the research problem.
-A case study of a place must not only describe its various attributes relevant to the research problem [e.g., physical, social, cultural, economic, political, etc.], but you must state the method by which you determined that this place will illuminate new understandings about the research problem.
-It is also important to articulate why a particular place as the case for study is being used if similar places also exist [i.e., if you are studying patterns of homeless encampments of veterans in open spaces, why study Echo Park in Los Angeles rather than Griffith Park?] and, if applicable, what type of human activity involving this place makes it a good choice to study [prior research reveals Echo Park has more homeless veterans].
+A case study of a place must not only describe its various attributes relevant to the research problem [e.g., physical, social, historical, cultural, economic, political], but you must state the method by which you determined that this place will illuminate new understandings about the research problem.
+It is also important to articulate why a particular place as the case for study is being used if similar places also exist [i.e., if you are studying patterns of homeless encampments of veterans in open spaces, explain why you are studying Echo Park in Los Angeles rather than Griffith Park?].
+If applicable, describe what type of human activity involving this place makes it a good choice to study [e.g., prior research suggests Echo Park has more homeless veterans].

-NOTE: Evidence that supports the method by which you identified and chose your subject of analysis should be linked to the findings from the literature review.
-Be sure to cite any prior studies that helped you determine that the case you chose was appropriate for investigating the research problem.
+NOTE: The choice of the case or set of cases to study cannot appear random.
+Evidence that supports the method by which you identified and chose your subject of analysis should clearly support investigation of the research problem and linked to key findings from your literature review.
+Be sure to cite any studies that helped you determine that the case you chose was appropriate for examining the problem.

-The main elements of your discussion section are generally the same as any research paper, but centered around interpreting and drawing conclusions about the key findings from your case study.
+The main elements of your discussion section are generally the same as any research paper, but centered around interpreting and drawing conclusions about the key findings from your analysis of the case study.
 Note that a general social sciences research paper may contain a separate section to report findings.
-However, in a paper designed around a case study, it is more common to combine a description of the findings with the discussion about their implications.
+However, in a paper designed around a case study, it is common to combine a description of the results with the discussion about their implications.
 The objectives of your discussion section should include the following:

 Reiterate the Research Problem/State the Major Findings